Vasiliii/SqliteBOT/README.md

 I have moved the buttons and the token to a separate file config.py (they say it's more correct or even better to keep tokens and stuff in config, and keep a separate file under the buttons, but I thought it made no sense for such a small bot to bother so much).
 In the future I plan to refine the bot:

-1. I have already made an additional admin rights check field.
+1.I have already made an additional admin rights check field.
 Now I want to add a full-fledged admin panel.

 2.Add more tables and establish dependencies between them.

 #SETUP